cortex-lab/phy/docs/clustering.md

 Note: if not all spikes are displayed (there is a limit to the number of spikes displayed in each view), then all spikes are loaded before computing which spikes belong to the drawn polygon.

+When exactly one cluster is selected in Normal mode, the Amplitude View also supports a threshold split.
+Hold **Alt** and right-drag to place a horizontal threshold, then press `K` to split the finite-amplitude spikes strictly below it.
+The preview is sampled for responsiveness, but the committed split is evaluated over every eligible spike in the cluster.
+Use **Control+right-click** or **View > Clear amplitude split threshold** to clear the threshold; an empty or whole-cluster threshold is not committed.

 ## Wizard